Loreenbh/cybersecurity-portfolio/42_projects/post_common_core/snow-crash/level02/README.md

 # Level02 – SnowCrash

 ## Objective
-Recover the credentials transmitted over the network and obtain the flag by analyzing an intercepted Telnet session with Wirehark.
+Recover credentials transmitted over the network by analyzing an intercepted Telnet session and obtain the flag.

 ## Reconnaissance
-Found the file `level02.pcap` owned by `flag02`:
+Identified a packet capture file owned by `flag02`:
 ```bash
 ls -la
 ----r--r-- 1 flag02 level02 8302 Aug 30 2015 level02.pcap
 ```
-This file contains network traffic to be analyzed.
+The file `level02.pcap` contains captured network traffic for analysis.

 ## Exploitation
+1. Transfer the capture file

-- Transfer  the file to the host machine
+Transferred the `.pcap` file to the local machine for analysis:
 ```bash
 scp -P 4243 level02@10.14.14.4:/home/user/level02/level02.pcap ~/Downloads/
 ```
+2. Traffic Analysis
-- Analyze the capture in Wireshark.
+- Opened the capture in Wireshark
-- Follow the TCP stream of the Telnet session to extract credentials.
+- Filtered and followed the TCP stream of the Telnet session
-- The passwords contains unwanted control characters(0x7f)
+- Identified credentials transmitted in cleartext During analysis, the extracted password contained control characters (`0x7f`, DEL – backspace).
+These characters were removed to reconstruct the correct password.

 ![Level02 Wireshark screenshot](images/wireshark_passwd.png)